Jerdak/opengl_tutorials_python/readme.md

 obj loader     |  objloader.py

-* **cgsl**:  Computer graphics simple lib (CGSL) is a hacky little bit of code I threw together to mimick the behaviour of the C++ tutorials.
-I avoided leveraging more complex modules like Numpy to mimize the mental bandwidth cost of reading through the Python code.
+* **cgsl**: Curiously simple graphics library (CSGL) is a hacky little bit of code I threw together to mimic GLM in the original C++ tutorials.
+Given more time I may go back and do a proper port.
+The idea with CSGL was to avoid using complex modules like Numpy that are beyond the scope of these tutorials.
+The reader has enough mental bandwidth issues without also having to understand Numpy's mechanics.
 * **glew_wish**: Very much a tongue in cheek kludge to support GLEW's functionality querying.
 GLEW is rarely used in the beginner tutorials so this code is unfinished.
 * **objloader.py**: The original C++ code creates its own Wavefront OBJ loader that supports a very specific output format from Blender.
 I copied the original tutorials exactly meaning you need both a UVs and Normals or the importer won't know what to do.